nus-cs2103/website-base/admin/tp-ped-fragment.md

 </tab>
 <tab header="PE (at **{{ version_final }}**)">

-* Test ==based on the Developer Guide== (Appendix named _Instructions for Manual Testing_) ==and the User Guide==.
-The testing instructions in the Developer Guide can provide you some guidance but if you follow those instructions strictly, you are unlikely to find many bugs.
-You can deviate from the instructions to probe areas that are more likely to have bugs.{% if cs2103 %}
+* **Test ==based on the Developer Guide== (Appendix named _Instructions for Manual Testing_) ==and the User Guide== PDF files.** The testing instructions in the Developer Guide can provide you some guidance but if you follow those instructions strictly, you are unlikely to find many bugs.
+You can deviate from the instructions to probe areas that are more likely to have bugs.<br>
+ **If the provided UG/DG PDF files have serious issues** (e.g., some parts seem to be missing), ask prof for permission to use the Web versions of UG/DG instead.{% if cs2103 %}
-* The DG appendix named _Planned Enhancements_ (if it exists) gives some enhancements the team is planning for the near future.
+* **The DG appendix named _Planned Enhancements_** (if it exists) gives some enhancements the team is planning for the near future.
 The feature flaws these enhancements address are 'known' -- reporting them will not earn you any credit.<br/>
   However, you can report `type.FeatureFlaws` bugs if you think these enhancements themselves are flawed/inadequate.<br/>
   You can also report `type.DocumentationBug` bugs if any of the enhancements in this list combines more than one enhancement.
 {% endif %}
-* As before, do both ==_system testing_ and _acceptance testing_== but give priority to system testing as those bugs can earn you more credit.
+* **You may do both _system testing_ and _acceptance testing_**.
-* {{ icon_tip }} Be careful when copying commands from the UG (PDF version) to the software as some PDF viewers can affect the pasted text.
-If that happens, you might want to open the UG in a different PDF viewer.
+* {{ icon_tip }} **Be careful when copying commands from the UG** (PDF version) to the software as some PDF viewers can affect the pasted text.
+If that happens, you might want to open the UG in a different PDF viewer.<br>
+  If the command you copied spans multiple lines, check to ensure the line break did not mess up the copied command.

 </tab>
 </tabs>